 Misleading.
 A study in China immunized hens to generate antibodies against SARS-CoV-2 in their eggs, it did not find that all eggs contain such antibodies or that eggs have any effect on COVID.

-Here are the top 10 pharmaceutical companies by market cap as of July 2025.
+Here are the top 10 pharmaceutical companies by market cap.
 The pharmaceutical industry remains robust amid evolving market dynamics, driven by innovation, strategic expansions, and shifting healthcare policies.
-This mid-2025 update integrates the first half's (H1) financial results to provide readers with a clear snapshot of leading companies’ performance and trajectory.
-Aug 1, 2025 Update: @POTUS sent letters to 17 drug manufacturers outlining steps they must take to bring down prescription drug prices. ( source ) In contrast, most of the other top 10 pharmaceutical companies are expected to see more moderate revenue growth, generally in the range of 6% to 9% by the end of 2025.
+This 2025 update integrates the first half's (H1) financial results to provide readers with a clear snapshot of leading companies’ performance and trajectory.
+In contrast, most of the other top 10 pharmaceutical companies are expected to see more moderate revenue growth, generally in the range of 6% to 9% by the end of 2025.
 This reflects steady but less dramatic expansion compared to Eli Lilly’s exceptional performance ( 4 ).
-Credit: CompaniesMarketCap.com ...
+Source: CompaniesMarketCap.com Lilly—boosted by sales of its diabetes and obesity drugs Moujaro and Zepbound— projects its sales to fall between $58 billion and $61 billion.
+Meanwhile, Novo—which also has been powered by sales...

 Comments